 An analysis of the characteristics of a successful Christian writer and a survey of the types of literature that should be published today.
-The course provides opportunity and guidance for producing several writing projects, and outlines possibilities and procedures for launching into publishing in Africa today.
+The course provides opportunity for and guidance in producing several writing projects and outlines possibilities and procedures for launching into publishing in Africa today.